aarya123321/KeyLoggerPlus--EmailAndPassword/README.md

 # KeyLoggerPlus--EmailAndPassword
 This project is a Windows keylogger script written in Python that logs keystrokes, detects sensitive information like email addresses and potential passwords, and stores them in a text file.
 The script can be converted to an executable and set to auto-start on boot for background logging.
 It’s for educational purposes only.
-# Windows Keylogger

-This is a Python-based Windows keylogger designed for educational purposes.
-It logs keystrokes and identifies sensitive information like email addresses and potential passwords using pattern matching.
-The keylogger runs in the background and can optionally be converted into an executable that runs on system startup.

----

 ## Features

 - Logs keystrokes to a file located at: